 That is what I believe art is today.
 There is art for everyone.
 It is the process through which you discover what excites you.
 For me, art is what moves you, what tells you something, what ignites a feeling, what leads you to an emotion, that makes you grow.

-Many FRONTRUNNER readers are people just beginning their careers or emerging artists who are delving into the worlds of film, literature, photography, or more.
-What advice can you give to people who are starting their careers or to those who are already have?
+FRONTRUNNER reaches people just beginning their careers or emerging artists who are delving into the worlds of film, literature, photography, or more.
+What advice would you give to people just starting their careers, or to those who are already have?
 What has worked for you during this journey?